MadStu/motorcycle-jokes/readme.md

 ## General Information

-* This a joke generator to highlight some javascript skills I've learned.
+* This a joke generator to highlight some skills I've learned.
-* It solves the problem of needing to find a new joke every day.
+* Proof of skills include HTML5, CSS, JS, Git version control and working with GitHub.
-* It's purpose is to make people laugh.
+* It's secondary purpose is to make people laugh.
-* The reason for creating this project is to demonstrate some learnt skills.

 ## Technologies Used